spectrocloud/librarium/docs/docs-content/integrations/rook-ceph.md

 ### Known Issues

-- If a cluster experiences network issues, it's possible for the file mount to become unavailable and it will remain unavailable even after network is restored.
+- If a cluster experiences network issues, it's possible for the file mount to become unavailable and remain unavailable even after the network is restored.
 This a known issue disclosed in the [Rook GitHub repository](https://github.com/rook/rook/issues/13818).
 Refer to the [Troubleshooting section](#file-mount-becomes-unavailable-after-cluster-experiences-network-issues) for a workaround if you observe this issue in your cluster.